TheOldPresbyope/MoodeRadioCheck/README.md

 This repo contains a Python script radiocheck.py which checks that streaming audio URLs and PLS files containing them are playable.

 The original purpose of this script was to ease the task of checking the 150+ curated radio station "presets" which are included in each release of the [moOde audio player](http://moodeaudio.org).
 It does this by asking the [Music Player Daemon](https://www.musicpd.org) (MPD) component to play each PLS file for 0.5s and reading the return code.
+The script will not start its own MPD process; it checks first that the moOde player is already running an MPD process.

 Over time the script has grown like a mushroom to allow checking